Matt5428/Relational-Data-Warehouse-for-Retail-Sales/README.md

 4. **Run the ETL pipeline scripts to load data into PostgreSQL.**

-5. **Query the data warehouse for analytics or connect your BI tool for visualization.**

 ## SQL Analytics & Insights

 This project includes a suite of advanced SQL queries designed to extract meaningful insights from retail sales data.
 The key analyses provided in [`sql_script/sql_queries.sql`](sql_script/sql_queries.sql) include: